cwoodruff/book-network-programming-csharp/Chapter04/chapter04.md

 }
 ```

-By using async Task instead of async void, the method now returns a task that the caller can await.
+By using `async Task` instead of `async void`, the method now returns a task that the caller can await.
 This change allows exceptions to be propagated back to the caller, where they can be caught and handled appropriately.
 It also provides a clear completion point for the asynchronous operation, improving the control flow and making the code safer and more maintainable.

 ### Task handling

-Using Tasks for asynchronous programming is a powerful paradigm that enables developers to write non-blocking code, improving the responsiveness and scalability of applications.
+Using `Tasks` for asynchronous programming is a powerful paradigm that enables developers to write non-blocking code, improving the responsiveness and scalability of applications.
 By leveraging the Task and Task<T> classes, along with the async and await keywords, this approach allows long-running operations such as file I/O, network requests, and other IO-bound or CPU-bound operations to run in the background, freeing the main thread to continue processing other tasks.
 This is particularly beneficial in user interface applications to prevent freezing and in server-side applications to handle multiple concurrent requests efficiently.

-The Task class represents an asynchronous operation that can return a value (Task<T>) or no value (Task).
-When a method is marked with the async modifier, it signifies that the method contains asynchronous operations and may use the await keyword to pause its execution until the awaited Task completes.
+The `Task` class represents an asynchronous operation that can return a value (`Task<T>`) or no value (`Task`).
+When a method is marked with the async modifier, it signifies that the method contains asynchronous operations and may use the `await` keyword to pause its execution until the awaited `Task` completes.
 This model simplifies error handling, improves application throughput, and enhances user experiences by making asynchronous programming more accessible and manageable.
 Adopting Tasks and async/await transforms how developers architect applications, promoting a more responsive, scalable, and maintainable codebase.

 #### Return tasks from asynchronous methods

-In C#, when methods call other asynchronous methods and return a Task or Task<T>, it's crucial to handle these tasks properly to maintain efficiency and responsiveness in your application.
-Asynchronous methods, marked with the async keyword, typically use await to pause their execution until the awaited task completes.
+In C#, when methods call other asynchronous methods and return a `Task`, `Task<T>` or `ValueTask<T>`, it's crucial to handle these tasks properly to maintain efficiency and responsiveness in your application.
+Asynchronous methods, marked with the `async` keyword, typically use await to pause their execution until the awaited task completes.
 This approach enables the calling thread to be used for other work rather than blocking until the task finishes, which is particularly beneficial in I/O-bound operations or UI applications where responsiveness is vital.

-Let's look at examples to illustrate the difference between handling methods that return a Task improperly and the recommended approach using await.
+Let's look at examples to illustrate the difference between handling methods that return a `Task` improperly and the recommended approach using await.

 Without Accepting a Task (Improper Handling)